-As the recipe is executed an Electronic Batch Record (EBR) is generated.
-The EBR collects, reports, and maintains all required data for complete traceability of materials, equipment and suite usage, as well as operator activities, such as cleaning, calibration, preventive maintenance, repair, validation, and use.
+As the recipe is executed, an Electronic Batch Record (EBR) is generated.
+The EBR collects, reports, and maintains all required data for complete traceability of materials, equipment and suite usage, and operator activities such as cleaning, calibration, preventive maintenance, repair, validation, and use.
 Included in the information collected is a record of the PAT model that was executed, its version information, the parameters passed to the model, and the model results.